sigasi/sigasi_insights/tech/preview.md

 The new view:
 ![Reskinned dependencies view](/releasenotes/3.6/newDependenciesView.png)

+## Toolchains

+Sigasi Studio 3.6 now also offers following integrations:

+* ALINT-PRO (2017.07) checks
+* Vivado Xsim: compilation + simulation

 ## Rewrites
 These are internal rewrites meant to keep our technical debt in check while making it easier to add new features and fix bugs.
-As an end-user you shouldn't notice anything different (if you do please [contact us](mailto:info@sigasi.com)).
+As an end-user you shouldn't notice anything different (if you do please [contact us](mailto:support@sigasi.com)).

 - We've rewritten the VHDL formatter's Preserve Newline function
-- We've rewritten our librarymapper

 ## Bug fixes